wayou/selected/README.md

 - [ ] the mobile friendly version is under construction and will be avalaible soon :smile:

-:exclamation: songs used in this project are only for research purpose.
+:exclamation: songs used in this project are only for research purpose!